adewes/superconductor/README.md

 }
 ```

+##Terms of Usage

+The code (except the numerical recipes snippets that were used and the Lua interface library code) can be freely reused.
+Feel free to include a reference to this code if you reuse it in your own project.

 ##Further Reading

 For more details on the simulation software, please check out my MSc thesis in Physics at http://www.andreas-dewes.de/en/publications/